 Get in the habit of take off your sports bra as soon as the workout is complete!
 Sweat and bacteria can break down the fabric of the sports bra and stretch the band out, so it is very important to take it off after exercising and give it a rinse.

-Tip #2: Hand washing your sports bra!
+Tip #2: Hand washing your workout gear

 Take just a small amount of detergent, scrub it into your sports bra, rinse, and hang dry flat!
 However, if you use the same sports bra regularly, do a more thorough wash.